rorywalsh/CsoundPhaser3/README.md

 #### Platforms

 Spike needs somewhere to land when he falls from the sky.
-Each platforms will form part of a static group of objects.
+Each platform will form part of a static group of objects.
 The `physcis.add.staticGroup()` function will add game objects to a static group.
 A simple `for` loop is then used to place platforms across the entire scene.

 ```javascript
 create()